SuxinL/Notes/health/psychology/motivation/reluctance.md

 #### Touch & Feel

+- **[FATIGUE]** I feel fatigue.
+- health problems
 	- I am not familiar of health issues
 	- I worry that I can not solve these problems.
+- problem solving model
-- I have not tested the new model for new problems, and I worry that it will not fit these new cases.
+	- I have not tested the new model for new problems
+	- and I worry that it will not fit these new cases.

 ## Root Cause Analysis
 [backward cause reasoning for general problems]: #